mozilla/policy-templates/docs/index.md

 }
 ```
 ### HttpAllowlist
-Configure site that will not be upgraded to HTTPS.
+Configure sites that will not be upgraded to HTTPS.

 The sites are specified as a list of origins.